IHaskell/ihaskell-notebook/README.md

 This image is made with JupyterLab in mind, but it works well for classic notebooks.

-## Examples

-The example notebooks are collected together in the container at `/home/jovyan/ihaskell_examples`.
+Example notebooks are collected together in the container at `/home/jovyan/ihaskell_examples`.

 ## Stack default global project `/opt/stack/global-project/stack.yaml`